phylo42/IPK/docs/source/install.rst

 Install dependencies and build source code
 ------------------------------------------

-The source code of XPAS depends on libraries you need to install from your distro's repository: boost_ (v1.67+) and zlib_.
+The source code of IPK depends on libraries you need to install from your distro's repository: boost_ (v1.67+) and zlib_.
-Other depencies are provided as submodules and should be compiled within XPAS.
+Other depencies are provided as submodules and should be compiled within IPK.

 .. _boost: https://www.boost.org/